-Very often in the English Opening we can find on the board the so-called Arab pawn structure, or the Staunton pawn structure, as I learned it.
-It is probably one of the most aesthetic pawn formations, with 4 pawns in the in the center accompanied by the knight pawns one square behind.
-With a little imagination we can think of a castle with two towers on each side.
+Staunton Pawn Structure or the so-called Arab Pawn Structure can be found on the board very often in the English Opening.
+It is probably one of the most aesthetic pawn formations, with 4 pawns in the center accompanied by the knight pawns one square behind.
+With a little imagination, we can think of a castle with two towers on each side.

 These pawns are also ready to advance anytime in the future in case a central pawn break is needed.
 Finally, there are the knight pawns, on b3 and g3, which serve as support.
-Usually, the queenside pawn is more flexible and it can be advanced in order to grab more space on that flank.
+Usually, the queenside pawn is more flexible and you can advance it in order to grab more space on that flank.
 In the early days, this pawn setup was considered the best opening for white.

 Ready to start systematic training that actually works?